clings to the dead native wood hard

 Main Threats

 Habitat loss from forest clearance.
 Removal of dead wood from forest floors.
-Climate change affecting forest floor moisture.
+Climate change affecting moisture.

 Population

 A large, hoof-shaped bracket fungus on dead wood in native beech and podocarp forests.
-The fruiting body is perennial, adding a new layer of pores each year, and can persist for decades.
+Perennial and persistent.

 Conservation Status